-3.6 Advance "Healthy Ocean" policy and science.
-Strate gies: 3.6.1 Through partnerships with environmental justice communities, California Native American tribes, and other state agencies, develop a shared state definition of "healthy oceans" grounded in human health and well-being, ecosystem-based science, and the intrinsic value of ecosystems and species by 2023.
-This will be used as part of the State of the Coast and Oceans Report Card, to be completed in 2025 (see OPC Strategic Plan Target 2.5.1).
-3.6.2 Work with CNRA and its respective agencies and departments to implement Executive Order N-82-20, California's "30x30" Initiative, to advance equity and opportunity for all regions of California in the context of conserving ocean biodiversity and supporting human health.
+- 3.6.1.
+Through partnerships with environmental justice communities, California Native American tribes, and other state agencies, develop a shared state definition of "healthy oceans" grounded in human health and well-being, ecosystem-based science, and the intrinsic value of ecosystems and species by 2023.
+This will be used as part of the State of the Coast and Oceans Report Card, to be completed in 2025 (see OPC Strategic Plan Target 2.5.1). - 3.6.2.
+Coordinate with CNRA and its respective agencies and departments to implement California's "30x30" Initiative, to advance equity and opportunity. for all regions of California in the context of conserving ocean biodiversity and supporting human health.